Paris compressed air network

 The Paris compressed air network, run by Compagnie Parisienne de l'Air Comprimé (CPAC), later renamed Société Urbaine de Distribution d'Air Comprimé (SUDAC), was an innovative infrastructure project that supplied compressed air across Paris.
-From 1879 until 1994, this network would compete with electricity as a source of motive power for Parisian commercial and industrial applications.
+From 1879 until 1994, this network competed with electricity as a source of motive power for Parisian commercial and industrial applications.

 Background

 Before the establishment of the compressed air power network, Paris was already familiar with pneumatic systems by virtue of its pneumatic postal service.
 The Paris pneumatic post, which began operating in 1866, utilized a network of pneumatic tubes.
 Traveling through tubes laid within sewers and subway lines, these tubes bypassed congested streets to rapidly transmit messages within the city.
 This system was to be the precursor for applications of pneumatic technology in Paris.

 History of the Compressed Air Power Network

 Early Development

 The concept of using compressed air for powering machinery was introduced to Paris by Austrian engineer Viktor Popp in 1867, initially for the purpose of synchronizing public clocks.
 In 1879, Popp founded the Compagnie des Horloges Pneumatiques, which in 1889 evolved into the Compagnie Parisienne de l'Air Comprimé (CPAC).
 CPAC supplied pneumatic power to various establishments, including clock towers, elevators, and industrial facilities.